-We offer dedicated delivery and last mile delivery services to a small number of clients in various regions across the country.
+We offer dedicated delivery and last mile delivery services to a small number of clients in various regions across Canada.
 Our dedicated and semi-dedicated fleets throughout Canada allow us to provide a full range of shipment services, production scheduling, customer care and warehousing directly to our clients.
 Our clients leverage our expertise in vehicle specifications, routing, technology and temperature management, realizing cost savings through outsourcing services that are not part of their core competencies and reducing their capital expenditures.
 We have seen particular growth in our dedicated delivery services in the wholesaler and self-distributor market, operating on behalf of our clients to complete last mile shipments to pharmacies, hospitals and veterinarian clinics.
 We have forged strong strategic alliances with leading industry partners through these services, including McKesson Canada, Shoppers Drug Mart, Western Drug Distribution Centre and Veterinary Purchasing.

 One of our last mile service offerings is MEDDS, our pharmacy home-delivery service operating in the Winnipeg Capital Region.
 Through this service, we pick up patient prescriptions from pharmacies and deliver directly to the patient's door on a same day basis.
-We believe MEDDS offers a significant future growth opportunity for our business.
-In Winnipeg alone, we complete between 1,200 to 1,800 deliveries daily.
-We believe we can leverage our platform to expand these services into other regions moving forward.